5.7 “Learning to participate” through formal, non-formal and informal learning

 Formal learning

 Several measures designed to support different forms of `learning to participate´ in formal education in both lower and upper secondary level have been implemented in Finland.
-The need to increase forms of participation were one of main aspects which motivated the renewal process of the curriculums for general and vocational upper secondary education, or to be more specific: in vocational education the terms ‘national qualification requirement’ and ‘education provider's locally approved curricula’ are used.
+The need to increase forms of participation were one of the main aspects which motivated the renewal process of the curriculums for general and vocational upper secondary education, or to be more specific: in vocational education the terms ‘national qualification requirement’ and ‘education provider's locally approved curricula’ are used.
 The civic elements including participation, voluntary activities, an awareness of the various forms of civic activity and societal impact are integrated in all education activities and subjects.
 Most closely linked to these are history, social studies, geography, religion and ethics, economics, working life skills and health education.
 On the other hand, the curriculum still contains the separate subject of citizenship education.
 For example, for general upper secondary education the new curriculum included one additional course of citizenship.
 On the other hand, according to the new curriculum for basic education, the subject starts already in the sixth grade (pupils are 12 years old).
-(More about Finnish Education System by National Agency for Education).
+(More about the Finnish Education System by National Agency for Education).

 Non-formal and informal learning